microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 ### **Task 1: Executing CI/CD Pipeline IaC**

-Now we will start to work with the pipelines and understant the funcionality that these have.
-After completing the [Preparing your Azure DevOps project](../quickstart/docs/3a-azdo-setup-basic.md) step, make sure the CI/CD pipelines exists in Azure Devops.
+Now we will start to work with the pipelines and understand the funcionality that these have.
+After completing the [quickstart](../quickstart/README.md) step, make sure the CI/CD pipelines already exists in Azure DevOps.

 >**Note**: `dataops` word as part of the name is the alias that you assign to the project.